 Once a puppy is 11 months old they can be fed adult dog food.

 Once fully mature, an adult Podengo should be fed a good quality diet to ensure their continued good health.
 As a rough guide, an adult Portuguese Podengo can be fed the following amounts every day:

 If you are looking to buy a Portuguese Podengo, you would need to register your interest with breeders and agree to being put on a waiting list because very few puppies are bred and registered with The Kennel Club every year.
 You would need to pay anything upwards of £500 for a well-bred pedigree puppy.

-The cost of insuring a male 3-year-old Portuguese Podengo in northern England would be £26.99 a month for basic cover but for a lifetime policy, this would set you back £52.55 a month (quote as of August 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether or not they have been neutered or spayed among other things.
+The cost of insuring a male 3-year-old Portuguese Podengo in northern England would be £28.49 a month for basic cover but for a lifetime policy, this would set you back £54.34 a month (quote as of March 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether they have been neutered or spayed amongst other things.

-As a rough guide, the average cost to keep and care for a Portuguese Podengo would be between £60 to £90 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred puppy.
+As a rough guide, the average cost to keep and care for a Portuguese Podengo would be between £60 to £90 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred, healthy Kennel Club registered Portuguese Podengo puppy.